-- 14. The University deals with requests for the recognition of extenuating circumstances in confidence, to the extent that this is compatible with making enquiries and holding meetings to consider the matter.
+14. The University deals with submissions for the recognition of extenuating circumstances in confidence, to the extent that this is compatible with making enquiries and holding meetings to consider the matter.
 The University collects and processes a variety of personal data in order to fulfil relevant student Regulations (see the Regulations web page for a list of all Student Regulations).
 This personal data may be provided by the student or collected from other departments within the University or taken from publicly available sources such as social media.
-More detail on the types of data collected and how it is used to fulfil each Regulation can be found in the Student Regulations Privacy Notice, available at the above link.
 The University processes personal data for this purpose in its legitimate interests.
 Some Regulations will require the sharing of sensitive personal data (defined as "special category" data by data protection legislation).
 The University processes and shares special category data in the substantial public interest and only where it is necessary to enable the University to fulfil its duties of care to the student, other students, or to safeguard third parties.
-More detail on the types of data collected and how it is used to meet this need can be found in the Student Regulations Privacy Notice, available at the above link. - 15.
-Each application by a student for the recognition of extenuating circumstances, together with the supporting information they provide is stored securely and separately by the Student Administration (Assessment and Awards) Office in accordance with the University's standard records retention policy and arrangements.
+More detail on the types of data collected and how it is used to meet this need can be found in the Student Regulations Privacy Notice, available at the above link.

+15. Each submission by a student for the recognition of extenuating circumstances, together with the supporting information they provide is stored securely and separately by the Academic Registry in accordance with the University's standard records retention policy and arrangements.
 Confidential information in applications is not linked to a student's individual record on the University's student record system (SITS) but the date of the application and the assessment(s) to which it relates are recorded.